assetworx/nestjs-backend-boilerplate/README.md

 Please edit the compose file providing the PostgreSQL database password or, preferably, add this to an `.env` file before running `docker-compose` commands.

 #### Running it elsewhere
-You are also free to run the API elsewhere, without Docker, e.g. directly on some host system.
+You are also free to run the application elsewhere, without Docker, e.g. directly on some host system.
 You may find the following pointers useful:
 * `yarn build` transpiles the TypeScript backend code into executable JavaScript into the `./dist` folder.
 * You could then do something like:
   * `node ./dist/main.js` (if you provide the required environment variables `PORT` and `POSTGRES_CLIENTS` yourself with e.g. `dotenv`; we **discourage** this for production - [read why here](https://www.freecodecamp.org/news/you-should-never-ever-run-directly-against-node-js-in-production-maybe-7fdfaed51ec6/)).